BioJulia/Bio.jl/src/tools/blast/README.md

-##Blast Tools module for Bio.jl - Spec and Roadmap
+##BLAST Tools module for Bio.jl - Spec and Roadmap

 Bio.jl needs a way to run BLAST and other command line tools commonly used in biology applications, taking inputs and capturing outputs in Bio.jl formats.

 ###Minimum requirements for BLAST module
-With Blast+ installed on users' system:
+With BLAST+ installed on users' system:

 **Input**